 If Dr. Pearson feels that you are a good candidate for rhinoplasty and you feel that results he expects to achieve coincide with your desires then several things will need to be arranged for your surgery.
 Pre-operative photographs, routine lab work, a physical exam, and various paperwork will need to be completed.
 Typically a second visit is then arranged shortly before your surgery date.
 This will allow you time to think over the many things discussed in your initial consultation, and it will allow you time to have additional questions or concerns answered.

 - Where is rhinoplasty surgery performed?

-Dr. Pearson performs most of his surgery at Orange Park Surgery Center or Fleming Island Surgery Center.
-Both are fully-accredited, state-licensed outpatient surgical facilities.
-Both locations are just blocks from his office practice (and a conveniently short drive from Jacksonville, Florida).
+Dr. Pearson performs most of his surgery at Fleming Island Surgery Center or Middleburg Surgery Center.
+Both are state-licensed outpatient surgical facilities fully accredited by the AAAHC (Accreditation Association for Ambulatory Health Care).
+Both locations are close to his office (and a conveniently short drive from Jacksonville, Florida).
 Both facilities offer excellent safety while also providing the privacy and convenience patients desire.

 - What kind of anesthesia is required for a rhinoplasty?
 Do I need to stay in the hospital?

-In most cases rhinoplasty is performed on an out-patient basis under general anesthesia, meaning that you will be completely asleep for the procedure (modern anesthesia techniques have tremendously improved the safety and comfort of general anesthesia and we have found that most patients prefer this route).
+In most cases rhinoplasty is performed on an out-patient basis under general anesthesia overseen by a licensed anesthesiologist (a physician), meaning that you will be completely asleep for the procedure (modern anesthesia techniques have tremendously improved the safety and comfort of general anesthesia and we have found that most patients prefer this route).
 Most patients go home a few hours after their procedure.
 You will not be allowed to drive for the first 24 hours, and we insist that you have a responsible adult with you for the first night.